-The parent corporation must compute its issuer's allocation percentage on Form CT-32-A, Schedule I. Each member corporation computes its issuer's allocation percentage on Form CT-32-A/C. See Form CT-32-A/C-I, Instructions for Form CT-32-A/C, for details.
+The parent corporation must compute its issuer's allocation percentage on Form CT-32-A, Schedule I. Each member corporation computes its issuer's allocation percentage on Form CT-32-A/C. For details, see Form CT-32-A/C-I. Instructions for Form CT-32-A/C.